dekuNukem/Nintendo_Switch_Reverse_Engineering/README.md

 * It seems Pin 5 needs to be pulled down for a while for the handshake to take place, 500ms works for me.

-* Handshake starts at 1000000bps, and the console will send a 4-byte start sequence of `A1 A2 A3 A4`, around 46us later followed by 12 byte command of `19 01 03 07 00 A5 02 01 7E 00 00 00`.
+* Handshake starts at 1000000bps, and the console will send a 4-byte start sequence of `A1 A2 A3 A4`, followed by 12 byte command of `19 01 03 07 00 A5 02 01 7E 00 00 00`.
 It will send those commands repeatedly every 100ms (10Hz) for 3 seconds.
 Joycon respond with `19 81 03 07 00 A5 02 02 7D 00 00 64`.
 If no response is received it gives up and wait for another event on the line.

 * The console then sends `19 01 03 07 00 91 01 00 00 00 00 24`, to which Joycon respond with a 20-byte response that's different on each Joycon.
 That response definitely contains the color information of the Joycon, and also possibly contains the serial number, BT info, battery level, etc. After the response is received the little Joycon insertion animation starts on the screen.